-The debate regarding the environmental impact of burning fossil fuels has spawned tens of thousands of books and articles, and I have nothing to add to it.
-For those interested in pursuing this subject, the work of 2018 Nobel Prize winner Bill Nordhaus is an excellent starting point.5 I take it is as given that the environmental impact of burning fossil fuels is both negative and significant and provides another motive for the great transformation to the use of renewable energy.
+The debate regarding the environmental impact of burning fossil fuels has spawned tens of thousands of books and articles.
+For those interested in pursuing this subject, the work of 2018 Nobel Prize winner Willaim Nordhaus is an excellent starting point.5 I take it is as given that the environmental impact of burning fossil fuels is both negative and significant and provides another motive for the great transformation to the use of renewable energy.